dounan/chat-pc-site/README.md

 Ensure even more security by configuring which actions need your approval before executing.

+### 🔐 End-to-end data privacy

+Your data is your data.
+It is never used for training models and all communication between ChatPC and OpenAI are encrypted.
+See OpenAI's [Enterprise Privacy](https://openai.com/enterprise-privacy) for more information.

 ---

 ## Integrate seemlessly into your workflows